usernamenumber/x2go/README.md

 # Instructions for Installing the EDX Platform on Cubietruck Using a Booting SD Card
 ####################################################################################

-On a Linux or Ubuntu machine connected to the Internet and which have access to a SD card Slot (You can also access a SD card through a USB):
+On a Linux or Ubuntu machine connected to the Internet which have access to a SD card Slot (You can also access a SD card through a USB):

 1)  Put the contents of the EDX Platform Installation files for Cubietruck on an empty folder.